-The curriculum comprises learning outcomes organised into professional knowledge, skills and behaviours, with particular subject-domain emphasis on patient-centred care, clinical competencies involving consultation and communication skill and developing medical professionalism across the whole programme.
-These domains are further divided into sub-domains across which learning outcomes are linked to index clinical conditions.
+The curriculum comprises learning outcomes organised into professional knowledge, skills and behaviours, with particular subject-domain emphasis on patient-centred care, clinical competencies involving clinical, consultation, clinical reasoning, and communication skills as well as developing medical professionalism and professional identity formation across the whole programme.
+These domains are further divided into sub-domains across which learning outcomes are linked to index clinical conditions and clinical encounters or situations across which individuals can demonstrate their professional knowledge, skills and behaviours.
 The course material is systems-based and presented alongside other subject-specific modules, all of which comprise the 'core curriculum' - 80% of the total course.
-Student-selected components (SSCs) and other components make up the non-core curriculum, which constitutes the remaining 20% of the total course..
+Student-selected components (SSCs) and other components make up the non-core curriculum, which constitutes the remaining 20% of the total course.

-Aims of the programme
+Aims of the Programme

-To offer a complete undergraduate medical degree programme which builds on the prior attainment of the entrants, and which meets as well as exceeds the educational and professional requirements of the General Medical Council (GMC).
+To offer an innovative, accelerated undergraduate medical degree programme which builds on the prior attainment of the graduate entrants, and which meets as well as exceeds the educational and professional requirements of the General Medical Council (GMC).

-To provide early exposure to patients across campus- and workplace-based (primary and secondary care) settings with emphasis on developing effective clinical, consultation and consultation skills using a variety of evidence-based and theory-driven educational approaches such as problem-based learning.
+To provide early exposure to patients across campus- and workplace-based (primary and secondary care) settings with emphasis on developing effective clinical, communication, consultation and professional skills using a variety of evidence-based and theory-driven educational approaches such as problem-based learning.